Rockvole/indoor-air-quality-particle/README.md

-indoor-air-quality-dashboard
+indoor-air-quality-particle
 ==============================

-LAMP based Indoor Air Quality Web Dashboard for the Particle Photon

-### Consists of:
-1. PHP pages to add a device and view graphs and a calendar showing when air quality is poor
-2. Firmware to send the sensor data to the web pages
-3. Scripts and instructions to set-up the website and install on Ubuntu 14.04
+Collection of hardware and firmware for the Particle Photon - firmware sends data to the [indoor-air-quality-dashboard](https://github.com/Rockvole/indoor-air-quality-dashboard) project.

 ### Supported Sensors
 |Sensor         |Type                                  |